Objectives

 Overview

-Students often treat resistance as just another number to substitute into an equation.
+It is easy to treat resistance as just another number to substitute into an equation.
 Keep the physical meaning visible throughout: resistance tells us how difficult it is for charge to move through a component, so it links current, p.d., and circuit design choices.

 • Model rearranging and using the equation in different forms, including unit checks.